 Various photography apps for free and paid iPhone

 Halide is the perfect app for beginners who want to start with automatic and gradually go up to manual mode.
-The automatic facilitates the capture of great photos on the fly, but tools such as focus peaking, RAW capture and others give you maximum creative control in an easy-to-use app.
+The automatic facilitates the capture of great photos on the fly, but tools such as focus peaking, RAW capture, and others give you maximum creative control in an easy-to-use app.
 Halide even includes portrait effects, such as those promoted on the latest iPhones.

 Adobe Photoshop Express

-This is the application that gives us the feeling of seeing the photo albums we had before the digital cameras broke out.
+This application gives us the feeling of seeing the photo albums we had before the digital cameras broke out.
 This application is from Canon and aims to make chronicles, photo by photo.
 The user can see the different moments of his child’s life, for example, compare dates and decide who can see the albums.
 You can also make notes on the photograph.

 With PixelWakker, the creator Joseph Wrigley brings pointillism to the digital world.
 The application changes the photographs into pixels and then transforms them into art.
 You can even add some filters such as points, lines, and rain of colors.
 You will have a lot of fun with this app.
 In addition, the application is compatible with Instagram to share images directly.

 If you enjoy drawing or like art, this unique application allows users to take photographs and give the impression that an artist painted your portrait.
 Sktchy is a great way to follow your favorite artists, and you can compare your image with similar ones.
 It was created by Jordan Melnick, who conceived the application as a “place where artists can find inspiration.”

 This application is created for those who look at the composition and editing of images.
 It allows you to independently adjust the focus and exposure and adjust brightness, contrast, and saturation, among other tools.
 You can change the factory settings or curate a gallery of amazing photos taken by their creators.